Commercial property management insurance matched to your portfolio

 Slip-and-fall in common areas

-Lobbies, parking garages, loading docks, and stairwells at commercial properties see heavy foot traffic from tenants, visitors, delivery crews, and contractors.
-A wet floor in a high-rise lobby or an icy walkway at a retail center creates premises liability that flows directly to the management company responsible for maintaining safe conditions.
+Lobbies, parking garages, and loading docks at commercial properties see heavy foot traffic.
+A wet floor in a lobby or an icy walkway at a retail center creates premises liability that flows directly to the management company responsible for safe conditions.

 CAM charge disputes and tenant lawsuits

-Common area maintenance reconciliation is one of the most litigated areas of commercial property management.
-Errors in CAM calculations, improper pass-through of capital expenses, and management fee overcharges trigger tenant disputes.
-Industry audits consistently find material errors in a significant share of commercial CAM statements, and multi-tenant disputes compound legal costs quickly.
+CAM reconciliation is one of the most litigated areas of commercial property management.
+Errors in calculations and improper pass-through of capital expenses trigger tenant disputes.
+Multi-tenant disputes compound legal costs quickly.

 Environmental contamination in older buildings